zhenkaiwong/SolrInstanceManager/CLI/readme.md

 }
 ```

 > 🚨 Above is just an example.
-It doesn't represent the default content in `App.config`
+It doesn't represent the default content in `appsettings.json`

 - `downloadSource`: The source where application download Solr package
 - `sitecore.enabled`: A boolean value that determine whether or not to prompt for confirmation to setup Solr instance for Sitecore during `create-instance` command